Platini, romantic or pragmatist?

-ZURICH One of the most exquisitely gifted football players of his generation, Michel Platini likes to portray himself as an old-fashioned romantic with a mission to maintain the game’s purity.
+BERNE One of the most exquisitely gifted football players of his generation, FIFA presidential candidate Michel Platini likes to portray himself as an old-fashioned romantic with a mission to maintain the game’s purity.

+"There are times in life when you have to take your destiny into your own hands," he said on Wednesday, announcing his bid to replace Sepp Blatter at the helm of the beleaguered world football body.

+"I am at one of those decisive moments, at a juncture in my life and in events that are shaping the future of FIFA."

-As he now ponders a bid for the presidency of football's world governing body FIFA, however, some may wonder whether the moody Frenchman, one-time midfielder, is the right man to clean up an organisation mired in a graft scandal reaching its top echelons.
+Some may wonder whether the moody Frenchman is the right man to clean up an organisation mired in a graft scandal reaching its top echelons.

-Platini, 60, formerly a protege of FIFA president Sepp Blatter who has now turned into one of his biggest critics, has been outspoken in his criticism of the corruption allegations.
+Once a protege of Blatter, the 60-year-old Platini has turned into one of the biggest critics of the Swiss and been outspoken in his criticism of the corruption allegations.

-With eight years experience as UEFA president, he may have some strong ideas about how to reform the organisation when Blatter steps down in February.

-Yet, he has said little about what should be done to weed out corruption in FIFA.
-His record at UEFA, however, gives clues to how he would handle the future of a game that embraces all continents, a sport that has become a huge global business.
+If he has said little about what should be done to weed out corruption in FIFA, his record gives clues about how he would handle the future of a game that embraces all continents and is a huge global business.

 One of Platini's first moves at UEFA was to introduce a two-tier qualifying system for the flagship Champions League, making the lucrative group stage more accessible to clubs from eastern Europe and lower-ranked European countries.

-He resisted pressure to introduce technology to help with refereeing decisions, instead preferring an innovative system of extra officials on each goal line.
+He resisted pressure to introduce technology to help with refereeing decisions, instead preferring extra officials on each goal line.

 Other UEFA policies have shown a less romantic, less 'purist', more businesslike side to Platini.